unclesyova/disaster-response-pipeline/README.md

 * models/model.pkl -- trained ML model for categorizing messages

 ### How to use
-- Download the files listed above
+Download the files listed above
-- Run run.py
+To process new data use process_data.py script as it is shown below:
+process_data.py <new_messages.csv> <new_categories.csv> Classification.db

+To train a new ML model use train_classifier.py script as it is shown below:
+train_classifier.py ../data/Classification.db model.pkl

+To run the web application use run.py

 ### 3rd party libraries
 The datasets are handeled with numpy(1.19.5) and pandas(0.22.0) libraries.